Permanent changes to liquor licences

 - Requirement to display liquor licence

 If you already hold a Queensland liquor licence, and want to change or extend your licence, you will need to apply for a permit or change to your liquor licence.
-Changes to licences can be either permanent or temporary.

 If you are a non-proprietary organisation that wishes to serve alcohol temporarily or at a special event, you may need to apply for a permit.
 (Note: Under certain circumstances you may be exempt from this requirement).